Small-Cap Stocks and Their Effect on the Economy

 A financial planner will also tell you whether you're better off buying individual small-cap stocks or a small-cap mutual fund.

 Small-Cap Companies' Impact on the Economy

 Small-cap companies are an important engine for job creation.
-That's because small businesses contribute 65 percent of all new job growth.
+Small businesses contribute 65% of all new job growth.
 That's why the federal government focuses on helping small businesses with loans and grants.